Alias Shenanigans

 So, if we do,

-The calculator will run when greet.ps1 is ran instead of outputting “Hello, World!”
+Now our beacon we wrote to the victim’s machine will run when greet.ps1 is run instead of outputting “Hello, World!”.

-For example, take the following PowerShell function which overwrites the Write-Host cmdlet to open the calculator and then utilize the fully qualified module name to call the real Write-Host.
+For example, take the following PowerShell function which overwrites the Write-Host cmdlet to execute our beacon and then utilize the fully qualified module name to call the real Write-Host.

 function Write-Host {